MathiasHun/FS25_Real_Vehicle_Breakdowns_Beta/README.md

 ## <p dir="auto"><strong><a href="https://farmsim.bltfm.hu/infusions/bltfmhu_downloads_center/downloads.php?cat_id=4&dlc_id=7">Download the latest developer TEST version 0.9.5.6</a></strong> (the file FS25_gameplay_Real_Vehicle_Breakdowns.zip).</p>

 ## Changelog 0.9.5.6:
+- The difficulty setting has been moved to Gameplay Settings.
+- You can now configure whether the vehicle workshop is open.
 - Engine wear below 50 °C is now based on engine load instead of speed: above 65 % load, wear increases until the engine reaches 50 °C
 - Choose the vehicle’s power carefully.
 If the engine is underpowered, higher engine load can lead to increased engine wear
 - Keep your vehicle clean!
 100% dirt + 1 hour of operation = increased wear (engine, thermostat)